Publish Posts to All Sites in WordPress Multisite

 }

-- Our code shouldn’t duplicate drafts, so I added
+- Our code shouldn’t duplicate drafts, so I added a

-Here is how it looks in Gutenberg:
+Here is what it looks like in the WordPress Block editor:

 Misha Rudrastyh

 Hey guys and welcome to my website.
-For more than 10 years I've been doing my best to share with you some superb WordPress guides and tips for free.
+For more than 15 years I've been doing my best to share with you some superb WordPress guides and tips for free.

 Need some developer help?
 Contact me